-Heat 1 tablespoon olive oil in a large pan over medium heat.
-Add the garlic and jalapeno (to taste) and cook 30 seconds, until fragrant.
-Add the chili powder and cumin and cook for another 30 seconds to toast.
+Heat a large drizzle of oil in a large pan over medium heat.
+Add the garlic and jalapeno (to taste, it’s spicy) and cook 30 seconds, until fragrant.
+Add the chili powder and cumin and cook for another 30 seconds to bloom.
 Season with salt and pepper.

-Add the quinoa, stock concentrate, beans, corn, diced tomatoes, and 1 cup water to the pan.
+Add the quinoa, stock concentrates, beans, corn, diced tomatoes, and 2 cups water to the pan.
 Season with salt and pepper.
-Bring to a boil, cover, and reduce heat to low.
-Cook for about 15 minutes, until quinoa is tender.
+Bring to a boil, cover, and reduce the heat to low.
+Cook for about 15 minutes, until the quinoa is tender.

-Peel, pit, and slice the avocado.
+Peel, pit, and slice the avocados.
 Once tender, fluff the quinoa mixture with a fork and serve with avocado slices and feta on top.
 Enjoy!